February 6, 2019

 This list includes the majority of bankruptcy exemptions available in North Carolina.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, North Carolina may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court or a local bankruptcy attorney.
+In addition, North Carolina may have changed the amounts since this list was last updated.
+Consider checking with your local bankruptcy court or a local bankruptcy attorney.